Aedif/TokenVariants/README.md

 - '**Half-Red Dragon Veteran**' will NOT match **RedDragon.png**, **HalfRedDragon.png**

-The 'Art Select' screen can also be opened up from the 'Token Configuration' window's 'Image' tab.
+The 'Art Select' screen can also be opened up from the Actor Sheet by right-clicking on the portrait or the 'Token Configuration' window's 'Image' tab.
 A new button is added right next to the File Picker:

 !["Token Configuration Button"](./docs/token_config_button.png)